 The primary cause for experiencing nausea and vomiting after a workout, particularly if it is strenuous, is dehydration.
 When you exercise, the effort used in the activity makes you sweat and lose both moisture and salts from your body.
 Both water and these salts are necessary for maintaining the electrolyte balance in the body.
 You may feel nauseated when your electrolyte balance is disturbed.

 A lot of heat is generated within the body when you exercise.
 It is important to cool off for a few seconds between sets of exercises, or as directed by the fitness instructor, or else the body loses vital nutrients as well as moisture.
 Heat exhaustion is the leading cause of dehydration.
 When fluids are not replaced inside the body, it results in vomiting and nausea.
 Strenuous exercise, coupled with hot and humid weather, could further intensify the nausea and vomiting.

 When the body is excited, the heart rate begins to rise rapidly.
 However, a very small percentage of people experience the opposite effect on their heart rate.
 As the heart rate slows, blood pressure drops and you experience nausea as well as vomiting after exercise.

 If your diet is low in essential minerals and salts, it could lead to a sudden drop in sodium levels after a session of exercise, playing sports or other kinds of physical strain.
-As the electrolyte balance is disturbed, the body experiences nausea or vomiting.
+As the electrolyte balance is disturbed, the body experiences nausea or vomiting after a workout.

 Other symptoms of this condition include low energy levels, headache, confusion, muscle cramps or changes in mental status.
 In severe cases, hyponatremia can lead to seizures or even coma.